ashkankahbasi/CGames/README.md

 # G-terminal
-Games for command line and terminal
+Games for command line and terminal linux.